Shankarri/Trivia-game/README.md

 ## Rules for the game

-1. Start the game by clicking on the Start button
+1. Start the game by clicking on the "Start Game" button

 2. For each question, you have to select one correct answer from the 4 available choices.